TheThingsIndustries/lorawan-stack-docs/doc/content/getting-started/_index.md

 ### Architecture

-Sensor networks in LoRaWAN are deployed in a star-of-stars topology.

 {{< figure src="architecture.png" alt="LoRaWAN architecture" >}}

-A typical LoRaWAN network consists of the following basic parts.
+A typical LoRaWAN network consists of the following basic elements.

 **End Devices**
   - Sensors or actuators send LoRa modulated wireless messages to the gateways or receive messages wirelessly back from the gateways. .